USD ($)

 Share

-FTP is a standard network protocol used to send files from one computer to another over a TCP/IP connection, like the internet.
+FTP is a standard network protocol used to send files from one computer to another over the Internet.
 It allows users to upload, download, and manage files on a remote server.

-In this article, we have explained FTP and its working in computer networks.
-We have also provided information about the FTP server, its components, types of FTP, and comparison with other file transfer protocols.
+In this article, we have explained the File Transfer Protocol and its working in computer networks.
+We have also covered concepts like FTP server, its components, and types of FTP.
+You will also find a comparison of FTP with other file sharing protocols.

 Furthermore, if you are an aspiring IT networking student, you can check our online Cisco Enterprise training courses to learn more about FTP or similar data transfer protocols.